qdm12/PersonalWebsite/markdown/readme.md

 ### Personal projects
 - [Portfolio management](https://github.com/qdm12/Portfolio)
   - Written in Python
-  - Web parsing
+  - Web parsing and yahoo finance API
-  - Excel manipulations
+  - Excel manipulations with *openpyxl*
   - Use of threads
   - Flask server and Resilio
-  - Push notifications to mobile devices
+  - Push notifications to mobile devices (Pushbullet)
 - [My computing course](https://github.com/qdm12/My-Computing-course)
 - [ThumbGifs](https://github.com/qdm12/ThumbGifs) (which is used for this document actually)